 A minimum of 123 semester credits are required for the Healthcare Administration, Organizational Management, and BS in Business Administration tracks.
 The students pursuing a BBA or BS in Business Administration will fulfill the general education requirements, including the practical, work education and then ministry-related components (see page 25).
 In addition, students will take the specific core, cognate, and emphasis-related courses listed below.

 Bachelor of Business Administration

-Business Core 55 credit
+Business Core 55 credits

 ACCT 111 Principles of Accounting I 3

 ACCT 112 Principles of Accounting II 3

 ACCT 300 Managerial Accounting 3

-BSAD 220 Business Communications/Speech 3
+BMKT 345 Digital Marketing 3